Azure/bicep-types-az/generated/network/microsoft.network/2015-06-15/types.md

 * **loadBalancerInboundNatRules**: [InboundNatRule](#inboundnatrule)[]: A list of references of LoadBalancerInboundNatRules.
 * **primary**: bool: Gets whether this is a primary customer address on the network interface.
 * **privateIPAddress**: string
-* **privateIPAllocationMethod**: 'Dynamic' | 'Static': Defines how a private IP address is assigned.
+* **privateIPAllocationMethod**: 'Dynamic' | 'Static': PrivateIP allocation method.
 Possible values are: 'Static' and 'Dynamic'.
 * **provisioningState**: string
 * **publicIPAddress**: [PublicIPAddress](#publicipaddress): Public IP address resource.
 * **subnet**: [Subnet](#subnet): Subnet in a virtual network resource.